splunk/splunk-ansible/docs/advanced/default.yml.spec.md

   * NOTE: This is being deprecated in favor of `splunk.search_head_captain_url`.
   * Default: null

+  disable_popups: <bool>
+  * When set to true, pop-ups/modals will be disabled from login on the homescreen and search app.
+  * Default: false

   preferred_captaincy: <bool>
   * Boolean to determine whether splunk should set a preferred captain.
 This can have an effect on day 2 operations if the search heads need to be restarted
   * Default: true